AlibabaCloudDocs/kms/intl.en-US/API Reference/Secrets/UpdateSecret.md

 Updates the metadata of a secret.

+In this example, the metadata of the `secret001` secret is updated.
+The `Description` parameter is set to `datainfo`.

 ## Debugging

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=Kms&api=UpdateSecret&type=RPC&version=2016-01-20)